keith-light-proagrica/FE-guidelines/README.md

   background-color: red;
 }
 ```

-As shown this is doing a lot more than just setting a `background-color` so try to use longhand declarations
+This is doing a lot more than just setting the intended `background-color` property so try to use longhand declarations where possible.

 ### Exceptions